riteshpuj2013/muteUnmuteSpeakers/README.md

 # muteUnmuteSpeakers
-Mute speakers when headphones are removed and unmute it when headphones is connected
+Script mutes the speakers when headphones are disconnected and unmutes speakers when headphones are connected Currently the script supports Ubuntu Operating System.